jfinkels/flask-restless/docs/customizing.rst

     manager.create_api(Person, preprocessors=preprocessors)

 For preprocessors for endpoints of the form ``/api/person/1``, a returned value will be interpreted as the resource ID for the request.
+(Remember, as described in :ref:`idstring`, the returned ID must be a string.)
 For example, if a preprocessor for a :http:method:`get` request to ``/api/person/1`` returns the string ``'foo'``, then Flask-Restless will behave as if the request were originally for the URL ``/api/person/foo``.
 For preprocessors for endpoints of